Dennis-TKY/Treasury-FX-Hedging/README.md

-# 💱 Treasury FX Hedging Case Study
+# 💱 Treasury FX Hedging
 ## 📌 Overview
 This project simulates foreign exchange exposure for a Singapore company with expenses in JPY.
 It evaluates hedge effectiveness using: